 sandy Kastani beach of Skopelos Greece

-Kastani is a very beautiful sandy beach and appears quite a few times in the Mamma Mia film, with the most characteristic scene being when Sophie with her fiancé Sky romp in the surf while singing ‘Lay All Your Love On Me’.
+Kastani is a very beautiful sandy beach and appears quite a few times in the Mamma Mia film.
+The most characteristic scene is when Sophie with her fiancé Sky romps in the surf while singing ‘Lay All Your Love On Me’.

 Greece in May, Kastani Beach Skopelos Mamma Mia